Banking

 Introduction

 Banking books play a crucial role in the functioning of financial institutions, serving as the foundation for asset and liability management.
 These books are an essential component of a bank’s balance sheet, encompassing a diverse range of financial instruments and activities.
-Understanding banking books is vital for bankers, regulators, and investors to comprehend the risk profile, profitability, and overall health of a financial institution.
-In this article, we delve into the intricacies of banking books, exploring their composition, management, and the regulatory framework that governs them.
+Understanding banking books helps bankers, regulators, and investors assess a financial institution’s risk, profitability, and health.
+This article explores their structure, management, and regulatory framework.

 Banking books